-The course – or MOOC (Massive Online Open Course) – has been developed by the Judiciary (judges) in partnership with King’s College London and will be hosted on the FutureLearn platform.
+The course – or MOOC (Massive Online Open Course) – was developed by the Judiciary (judges) in partnership with King’s College London

-The course will be open and accessible to the general public free of charge.
+The course is open and accessible to the general public free of charge.

-Intended to launch in January 2020, the course will last for four/five weeks with a commitment of just two/three hours a week necessary.
-Over this time, participants will cover the work of the Judiciary, examine judges’ portrayal in the media and learn how to understand judgments.
+It will last for five weeks with a commitment of just three hours a week necessary.
+Participants cover the work of the Judiciary, examine judges’ portrayal in the media and learn how to understand judgments.

-The format will include a range of interactive content, including quizzes, mini-lectures, articles, case studies and interviews with judges from England & Wales.
-No previous legal knowledge is required to enrol.
+The format includes a range of interactive content, including quizzes, mini-lectures, articles, case studies and interviews with judges from England & Wales.
+No previous legal knowledge is required to take part.